Powerlearnproject/se-day1-assignment-Molatela98/README.md

 Vague Prompt: "Write a story about a character who learns something new."
 Improved Prompt: "Write a 500-word story about a 10-year-old girl who learns to play the guitar and discovers a new passion.
 Include a descriptive scene of her first guitar lesson and a dialogue with her teacher."
-The improved prompt is more effective because it provides specific details about the story, including:
+The improved prompt is more effective because it provides specific details about the story.
-- Age and gender of the protagonist
-- Specific skill or knowledge being acquired
-- Word count and desired tone
-- Specific scenes and characters to include